Tokaido Hiroshige Art Museum & Miho-no-Matsubara

 Next up is Miho-no-Matsubara -- a picturesque pine grove distinguished for its scenic beauty.
 Admire the pine-forested coastline along Suruga Bay and take in some grand views of Mt Fuji from here (weather permitting).

 Views of Mt Fuji are weather dependent.
 Wear comfortable walking shoes.
 Bring local currency, as many vendors do not accept credit cards or US dollars.
-Tour does not operate on Mondays.
 The ropeway operates weather permitting.
+Guests will be required to take off their shoes at the tea house